 Taking a weekend camping trip with a limited amount of gear?
 You’ll want to make sure this lightweight Anker Powercore portable battery is in your equipment bag.

-Its 20100mAh capacity is enough to charge most phones, tablets, and other mobile devices multiple times, while the dual USB ports and 4.8-amp output mean you can simultaneously charge two devices at somewhere close to full speed.
+Its 20100mAh capacity is enough to charge most phones, tablets, and other mobile devices multiple times, while the dual USB ports and 24W output mean you can simultaneously charge two devices at somewhere close to full speed.

 Safety features include protection against both power surges and short circuits, with an 18-month warranty for extra peace of mind.
 Speaking from personal experience, Anker’s customer service reps are some of the more attentive that I’ve dealt with.